InternationalTradeAdministration/trade-event-search-app/README.md

-CSL Search
+Trade Event Search
 =====================

-A search client for Consolidated Screening List.
+A search client for Trade Events.

 ### Setup